How Much Does Garden Decking Cost?

 Weed Proof Membrane Cost

-This will likely cost about £40 per pack.
+This will likely cost about £40 per pack and provide enough to cover roughly 10 to 15 square metres.
 It will also require additional labour, which may cost about £15 to £25 for an hour's work (assuming it is on top of an ongoing work schedule).

 Installing Decking Steps